bkungfoo/covid19_models/MODEL_FITTING.md

 Please see fit_model file for other options.
 For example, you can set batch_first_end_date and batch_last_end_date to do incremental writes to the csv by date.

+## Notes

+Hawaii was removed because of low death and case counts.